Help your kids prevent cancer

 If further study shows the vaccine is losing its effectiveness, a booster vaccine may be required.

-Myth #9: The HPV vaccine may cause dangerous medical problems.
+Myth #8: The HPV vaccine may cause medical problems.

-In addition to Pap tests, women age 30 to 64 also should be tested for HPV every five years.
-This exam checks your cervix for the virus that can cause abnormal cells that lead to cervical cancer.
+Women age 30 to 64 also should get a Pap test and an HPV every five years.
+The HPV test checks your cervix for the virus that can cause abnormal cells that lead to cervical cancer.
 It may show that more frequent screening is needed.

 Women age 65 or older should discuss their individual need for screening with their doctor.